Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

-As of July 2025, credit union emergency loans typically fund within 1–2 business days, while bank personal loans average 3–5 business days.
+Credit union emergency loans typically fund within 1–2 business days, while bank personal loans average 3–5 business days.
 Credit unions also cap rates at 18% APR by federal law, compared to bank personal loan averages exceeding 21% APR.
-For speed and cost combined, credit unions win in most scenarios.
+For speed and cost combined, credit unions win in most scenarios, provided you are already a member.

 How Fast Do Credit Unions Fund Emergency Loans?

 Most credit union emergency loans disburse funds within 1–2 business days of approval, with some offering same-day funding for existing members with direct deposit accounts.
-The speed advantage comes from streamlined internal underwriting — credit unions hold and service their own loans rather than selling them to secondary markets.
+The speed advantage comes from a simpler internal underwriting process, credit unions hold and service their own loans rather than selling them to secondary markets.

 Online credit unions such as Alliant Credit Union and PenFed Credit Union have invested in digital application platforms that can return a decision within minutes.
 Brick-and-mortar credit unions tied to employers or communities may require an in-branch visit but can still fund on the same day for members in good standing.